dart-lang/site-www/src/guides/libraries/writing-package-pages.md

 The suggestions in this page and others might not work for all packages.
 Be creative!
-Put yourself into users’ shoes and imagine what the reader might want to read and know.
+Put yourself into users' shoes and imagine what the reader might want to read and know.
-You’re the only person who can provide the information that the reader needs.
+You're the only person who can provide the information that the reader needs.

 [Awesome README]: https://github.com/matiassingers/awesome-readme
 [Badges]: https://github.com/badges/shields#readme